LS102-summer2023/project-prachetasyeri/writing/paper.md

 ## IX.
 Conclusion

 The prototype evaluated in this paper used CNN and Cascade Classifier to detect the emotions of subjects in real-time videos.
 The model accuracy is only 17% but with more research in the field, better datasets, and multi-modality, it is believed that the model accuracy can drastically improve.
 The model is sensitive to lighting conditions and only detects the face if all key features(eyebrows, nose, lips, and chin) are being identified.
 Creating a model for emotional pain detection is more difficult due to various emotions and the lack of widely accepted pain scales [22].
-For example, one person may express more pain whereas another may not express as much pain on their face.
-Or gender and culturally different emotions may be expressed[23].
+One person may express more pain on their face than others, or different emotions may be expressed due to gender or cultural variability[23].

 The idea of detecting emotions and pain in patients is feasible and can be implemented into virtual consultations and aid in the diagnosis of diseases.
 However, the model needs to include detection of the degree of pain in patients to aid doctors effectively.
 The model would have to be trained on synthetic data keeping in mind all previously mentioned factors.